-The measured pressure range is from 0 to 6.8 MPa.
-The highest pressure is indicated in the periphery of the bottom block (C1) and the center ring (R5), where all transducers yield a pressure between 3.1 and 6.8 MPa.
+The influence of the increased water pressure in the mats is still seen.
+The measured pressure range is from 0 to 7.0 MPa.
+The highest pressure is indicated in the periphery of the bottom block (C1) and the center ring (R5), where all transducers yield a pressure between 3.4 and 7.0 MPa.
+All sensors situated outside the radius 0.525 m, corresponding to the canister periphery, now yield a swelling pressure higher than 1.5 MPa.